 Additional TOD Resources

-Kansas City planning staff participated in a two-day FTA/Smart Growth America Technical Assistance Workshop for Transit Oriented Development guidance along the Prospect MAX BRT.
-Learn more about the Aug.
-30-31st workshop.
+Read the final report from the FTA/Smart Growth America Technical Assistance Workshop for Transit Oriented Development guidance along the Prospect MAX BRT.

 Gerald (Bo) Williams, AICP